Wilko: Canadian investor in last-ditch talks over chain

 Administrator PwC is tasked with trying to look for a buyer for all or part of the business.

-Even if Mr Putman's last minute offer is successful, it is understood that it would not be expected to prevent the closure of the majority of Wilko's stores and the closure of its depots and head offices.
+Even if Mr Putman's last-minute offer is successful, it is understood that it would not be expected to prevent the closure of the majority of Wilko's stores and the closure of its depots and head offices.

 His offer was first reported by the Times.